h2non/node-authrc/README.md

 ## TODO

 - Improve the matching algorithm based for regex
-- More complete CLI support
+- CLI support for copy and check duplicated hosts
-- Add more destructive test cases
+- Add more destructive and smoke tests
+- Add more regex tests
 - Add E2E test suite

 ## License